 Ubuntu provides and allows many servers around the world to mirror the packages from the sources listed under "Managing the official repositories."

 When selecting a server, you may want to consider the following:

-Distance to server.
-This will affect the speed you can achieve with the file server.

-Internet Service Provider.
-Some Internet service providers offer cheaper, or even unlimited free downloads from their own servers.

-Quality of server.
+- Distance to server.
+This will affect the speed you can achieve with the file server-the closer the server to your location, the faster the potential connection. - Internet Service Provider.
+Some Internet service providers offer low-cost or unlimited free downloads from their own servers. - Quality of server.
 Some servers may only offer downloads at a capped speed, limiting the rate at which you can install and update software on your computer.

-Ubuntu will automatically choose an appropriate server while installing, and as such these settings should not be changed unless your physical location changes drastically or if you feel a higher speed should be achieved by your Internet connection.
+Ubuntu will automatically choose an appropriate server while installing.
+It is recommended these settings not be changed unless your physical location significantly changes or if you feel a higher speed should be achieved by your Internet connection.
 The guide below will help in choosing an optimal server.